Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: Proofs

 Thus the last case is if $\omega(\gamma)$ contains any critical points at all, $\omega(\gamma)$ can be a cycle graph. $\left(x^*,y^*\right)$ cannot belong to a cycle graph since $\left(x^*,y^*\right)$ is not the $\omega$-limit set of any nonconstant trajectory.
 If $(x_2,0)$ belongs to a cycle graph, then so must the orbit along $B$ with $\omega$-limit set $\{(x_2,0)\}$ and $\alpha$-limit set $\{(0,0)\}$, since that is the only orbit in the rectangular region with $\omega$-limit set $\{(x_2,0)\}$.
 But in a cycle graph, each limit set of each orbit is a critical point of the cycle graph.
 We must then have that $\{(0,0)\}$ in the cycle graph, then the unbounded orbit on $A$ also belongs to the cycle graph since it is the only orbit in the positive quadrant whose $\omega$-limit set is $\{(0,0)\}$.
 This is impossible since $\omega(\gamma)$ is bounded because $\gamma$ is bounded.
 Thus $\omega(\gamma)$ contains no critical points.
-By the fivefold way (see \cite{coleman1983biological}, page 265) we have that $\omega(\gamma)$ is a cycle. \end{proof}
+By the fivefold way (see \cite{coleman1983biological}, page 265) we have that $\omega(\gamma)$ is a cycle.
+By the Poincaré-Bendixson theorem, applied through the fivefold way (see \cite{coleman1983biological}, page 265) we have that $\omega(\gamma)$ is a cycle. \\